-Now, if your group has decided to remain in the legacy Medicare fee-for-service program via MIPS, here are five items you need to be aware of and monitoring:
+Now, if your group has decided to remain in the legacy Medicare fee-for-service program via the Merit-based Incentive Payment System (MIPS), here are five items you need to be aware of and monitoring:

 This information and other helpful advice is included in Making Sense of MACRA: A Guide for Employed Physicians.